eemila/Matrix_timer/README.md

 # Matrix_timer
-It is my first try with canvas & training with new Date JS object Here is app preview: .........
+It is my first try with canvas
+Here is app preview: .........

 ## Table of contents